 How to Qualify for an Uncontested Divorce in California

 2) The respondent (non-filing party) must fail to appear in the case and the issues of the divorce are settled unilaterally with approval from the judge.

-Typically, the court will automatically approve the terms of an agreement signed by both parties, even if it does not comply with California’s guidelines for child and/or spousal support or the division of assets and debt is not equal.
+Typically, the court will automatically approve the terms of an agreement signed by both parties even if it does not comply with California’s guidelines for child and/or spousal support.
+Additionally, the agreement will usually be approved even if the division of assets and debt is not equal.

-In order to get a final Judgment, the filing party must send supporting documentation to the court to substantiate their proposed request for guideline child and/or spousal support and the proposed division of property and debts.
-It will be up to the Judge to approve the proposed terms.
-In this situation, the judge will more carefully scrutinize the proposal more than they would the terms of an agreement which has been voluntarily signed by both parties because the court wants to be sure that the party who has not appeared in the case is being treated equitably and the division of assets and debts is fair.
+In order to get a final judgment in a true default case, the filing party must send supporting documentation to the court.
+Specifically, they must substantiate their proposed request for child and/or spousal support and the proposed division of property and debts.
+Then, the judge will decide whether to approve the proposed terms.
+In this situation, the judge will scrutinize the proposal more carefully than they would a terms of an agreement voluntarily signed by both parties.
+This scrutiny ensures fairness to the party who has not appeared in the case, especially regarding division of assets and debts.